AlexTolmachev/node-worker-union/README.md

-# node-workerio
+# worker-squad
-Node.JS npm-package that makes it easy and convenient to use native worker_threads module.
+Node.JS npm-package that makes it easy and convenient to use native **worker_threads** module.